SuperDARN/DDWG/FAQ.md

 located in one place.
 The `YYYYmm.hashes` files are not guaranteed to be sorted in any meaningful way.

 If you want to see the equivalent file listing for DAT files, just navigate to `/config/dat_hashes/`.
+But NOTE that these files are named in the same way, so for a brief few months where there were both RAWACF and DAT files being produced, there will be hash files with the same name `YYYYmm.hashes`.
+Due to this, it is suggested to download these files into different directories.

 If you have access to the BAS mirror, you can download a listing of all files using the [API](https://api.bas.ac.uk/superdarn/mirror/v3/).